Ph.D., Comparative Human Development

 Committee: Jennifer Cole (Chair), Bertram Cohler

 2001–2006 • University of Missouri–Columbia

 Thesis: Motivational Links among Goal Orientation, Implicit Theories, Lay Dispositionism and Social Comparison

 Advisor: Ronald Friedman

-Chladek, Michael R. Under Review.
-“Finding `The Middle’: Youth and Institutional Change in Buddhist Northern Thailand.”
+Chladek, Michael R. In Press, June 2018.
+“Constructing `The Middle’: The Socialization of Monastic Youth in Buddhist Northern Thailand.”
 Ethos.